zazaho/SimImg/README.md

 * You can further select the maximum allowed time-span between the moments the pictures were taken in order to be considered a match.

 * You can match on camera model.
-This means that to pictures are considered to be a match if they were taken with the same camera.
+This means that two pictures are considered to be a match if they were taken with the same camera.

 * Finally you can match on image shape.
 You can choose: